TheSpaceEgg/MKSServoCAN/README.md

 ## Installation

-1. Clone into your Arduino libraries folder:
+1. Clone into your Arduino libraries folder if not available in **library manager**:
    ```bash
    cd ~/Arduino/libraries
    git clone https://github.com/YourUser/MKSServoCAN.git
    ```
-2. Install the **TwaiCan** library for ESP32’s TWAI peripheral (via Library Manager or Git).
+2. Ensure the **TwaiCan** library for ESP32’s TWAI peripheral is available.
+This should be as long as **ESP32 boards are installed**.

 ---